SideSlide - Tour

 Title Bar Settings

-To configure the Title Bar open the Settings dialog and go to General → Title Bar:
+To configure the Title Bar, open the Settings dialog [F3] and select General → Title Bar:

 Title Bar Settings

-To swiftly position the workspace at the chosen corner, simply right-click on the "Collapse Now" button located in the upper-right corner:
+To position the workspace at the corner, drag it or right-click on the "Collapse Now" button located in the top-right:

-• Toggle the display of the maximized workspace by using either the Windows notification area icon or the Global Hotkey.
+• Use the Windows notification area icon or the Global Hotkey to toggle the maximized workspace.

 • Center, which is also available from the notification area icon, will center the workspace on the desktop.